 Adequacy of arrangements for offsite resources responding to an emergency, including hostile actions, at the licensee’s site [10 CFR 50.47(b)(6) and Section IV.A.7 of Appendix E to 10 CFR Part 50.]

-.
+Ability to formulate mitigating actions.

 Ability to prioritize mitigation and assessment efforts to protect the public health and safety.